-- Your doctor will need to check your blood at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
 Your doctor will also need to check your blood after you stop using the medicine, to make sure the metal is gone from your body.

 - Tell your doctor if you have ever used succimer before, especially if you had any side effects to it.

 - For people who have diabetes: This medicine may affect the results of some urine tests for ketones (such as Ketostix®).
 Ask your doctor what kind of ketone test you should use while you are using succimer.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: